ooyeku/Engine12/docs/tutorial.md

 - Set up error handling
 - Use auto-discovery features to reduce boilerplate
 - Add HTMX interactivity to your templates
+- Use the Service Registry for background workers
 - Add more routes and features
 - Deploy to production